 What They Earn: The average annual salary for surgeons ranges between £26,350 and £102,500.
 Surgeons working in the US typically earn about $208,000.

 How to Become One: Becoming a surgeon is a lengthy process, and can sometimes take up to 15 years.
-You’ll first need to complete an approved medical degree (which generally lasts four years in the US, five in the UK), followed by specialist training.
+You’ll first need to be accepted on and then complete an approved medical degree (which generally lasts four years in the US, five in the UK), followed by intense specialist training.

 What They Do: Psychiatrists specialise in the diagnosis and treatment of patients with mental health problems, like depression, eating disorders, schizophrenia, bipolar disorder and dementia.